codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 When starting a build via the Codemagic UI, you will automatically be prompted to enter the inputs.
 Inputs that have predefined default values will be prefilled with those values from configuration file.
 All other inputs must be manually entered before the build can be started.

 {{<notebox>}}
-**Note on inputs without default values:**

 Not entering anything for a string input will result in an empty string, i.e. `""`.
-Boolean inputs default to `false` in the UI.
-For other input types, an actual value that matches the requested type must be entered.
 {{</notebox>}}

 ### Starting builds using webhook events